Skip to content 14 animals need homes

 Yes.
 We are based in Yuma and primarily serve southern Arizona and the greater Southwest.
 For surrenders or adoptions outside that range, we may be able to coordinate transport — reach out and we’ll figure it out together.

-Within reason, yes.
-We are not veterinarians and we do not have an on-site vet, but we do our best to answer husbandry questions and can refer you to exotic-experienced veterinarians in the region.
-If you’re in a medical emergency with your animal, please contact an exotic vet directly.
+Yes — we're not veterinarians, but we do our best to answer husbandry questions and can point you to exotic-experienced vets in the region.
+If it's a medical emergency, please contact an exotic vet directly first.

-Most placements happen within one to three weeks of application — faster when the match is clear and the setup is ready.
-We do not rush.
-If we have follow-up questions about your enclosure or experience, that is part of how we make sure placements stick.
+Most placements happen within one to three weeks — faster when the match is clear and the setup is ready.
+If we follow up with questions about your enclosure or experience, that's exactly how we make sure a placement sticks — we'd rather get it right than get it fast.

 We operate out of a private home, so walk-ins are not possible.
 Once your application is approved, we coordinate a meet-and-greet before any placement is finalized.
 This keeps the animals in a low-stress environment and ensures every introduction is intentional.